Balzu/TinyCoin/README.md

 It is possible to set up a simulation thanks to the use of scripts:

 * `start_simulation.py`: it's the script that actually starts the simulation.
 The set of parameters for the simulation are defined in this file.
-The values provided for these parameters have to be substituted in the `tinycoin_config_for_script.txt` file and a temporary file will be created to run the experiments.
+The values provided for these parameters will be substituted in the `tinycoin_config_for_script.txt` file and a temporary file will be created to run the experiments.
 * `build_avg_statistics.py`: this script, called by `start_simulation.py`, collects the statistics produced by the executions of the experiments, makes the proper averages and writes in the `docs/statistics/avg` subfolder these files ready to be plotted
 * `plot_avg_statistics.py`: this script, called by `start_simulation.py`, reads the files in the `docs/statistics/avg` subfolder and uses Gnuplot to create the graphs that will be stored in the `docs/plots` subfolder.